 Un, boku mo sonotōri da to omou yo.

-Hum-hum.
-I think like that too.
+Uh-huh.
+I think so too.

 君は私がすすめる通りにするほうがよい。